VIDEO: Interactive Computer Graphics Student Demo Reel 2021

-As a computer graphics/interactive media arts degree student, you will learn to integrate technical, historical, theoretical, and art/design criticism to create an original and dynamic portfolio appropriate for continuously evolving careers in interactive computer graphics.
+As an Interactive Media Arts degree student, you will learn to integrate technical, historical, theoretical, and art/design criticism to create an original and dynamic portfolio appropriate for continuously evolving careers in interactive media arts.
 Your new creative skills will help you take on real-world projects and internships that will reinforce your ability to become a lifelong learner in a creative profession.

 DESIGN CONCEPTS & PRINCIPLES

 The Interactive Media Arts programs at Five Towns College help you build a skill set in design concepts, principles and guidelines for a creative career, including:

 - Modeling using digital fabrication and 3D printing

 - Video/motion design